 To ensure that you fully address the review criteria, this table provides a crosswalk between the narrative language and where each section falls within the review criteria.

-Narrative Section Review Criterion Introduction (1) Need Needs Assessment (1) Need and (6) Support Requested Methodology (2) Response Implementation Plan Narrative (2) Response, (4) Impact, (5) Resources/ Capabilities, and (6) Support Requested Resolution of Challenges (2) Response Evaluation and Technical Support Capacity (3) Evaluative Measures and (5) Resources/ Capabilities Organizational Information (5) Resources/Capabilities Budget and Budget Narrative (below) (6) Support Requested - the budget section should include sufficient justification to allow reviewers to determine the reasonableness of the support requested.
+Any attachments referenced in a narrative section may be considered during the objective review.

+Narrative Section Review Criteria

+Introduction (1) Need

+Needs Assessment (1) Need and (6) Support Requested

+Methodology (2) Response

+Work Plan (2) Response,(4) Impact,(5) Resources/ Capabilities, and (6) Support Requested

+Resolution of Challenges (2) Response

+Evaluation and Technical Support (3) Evaluative Measures and

+Capacity (5) Resources/Capabilities

+Organizational Information (5) Resources/Capabilities

+Budget and Budget Narrative (6) Support Requested - the budget section

+should include sufficient justification to allow

+reviewers to determine the reasonableness

+of the support requested.